 58

-The values given are valid for diameters up to 600 mm.
-The coefficient of friction for larger diameters or for wall roughness outside this range is calculated by nearest neighbour extrapolation.
+These values are valid for diameters up to 600 mm.
+The coefficient of friction for large diameters or for wall roughness outside this range is calculated by extrapolating the nearest neighbors.

-If the Elbow type parameter is set to Sharp-edged (Miter), the block calculates the loss factor for the bending angle α as follows [1].
+If the Elbow type parameter has the value Sharp-edged (Miter), then the block calculates the loss factor for the bending angle as follows [1].

 2